jecisc/Rules/README.md

 To create a batch of rules to run on a model you first need to create a `RuRulesManager`.

-A root rule is a composite rule that will know the model which the rules should apply and that contains all the rules.
-It can be considered as the rules manager.
+A rule manager is a composite rule that will know the model which the rules should apply and that contains all the rules.

 ```Smalltalk
 model := #(2 4 6 8 11 14).